all-of-us/workbench/ui/docs/style-guide.md

 Where possible, we prefer the use of async functions with the keyword `await` within them.
 If a function wants to make promises in parallel, prefer abstracting to other functions.
 If there is logic that needs to happen after all promises have resolved, use the `await all` function.

-##To Be Decided
-For consistency:
-* We should decide between px, em, rem and use them throughout